Work, entropy production, and thermodynamics of information under protocol constraints: Coarse-grained constraints

 The inner integral can be further rewritten as

 where in the second line we used the assumption of closed dynamics (\cref{eq:closed0}) and the stationarity of $\pi$ under $P(\cdot\vert\cdot)$, and in the third line we used \cref{eq:opvApp1}.
 We can then rewrite \cref{eq:appS1} as Combined with \cref{eq:appS2}, this implies that the integral term in \cref{eq:appS0} is non-negative.
-Combined with \cref{eq:appS8},
+Combining with \cref{eq:appS8} gives